-Postgraduate Certificate and Diploma in Restorative and Aesthetic Dentistry
+Postgraduate qualifications in Restorative and Aesthetic Dentistry

-Our well-established postgraduate programmes will enable you to deliver a recognised standard of restorative and aesthetic dentistry at level 2, as required in the national commissioning guidelines.
+Our well-established postgraduate programmes will enable you to deliver a recognised standard of restorative and aesthetic dentistry at level 2, in line with the national commissioning guidelines.
 So whether you want to enhance and extend your current clinical skills, are looking for a gateway to progress to specialist training, or to bid for contracts to deliver a specialist service in restorative dentistry, this course is for you.

 As with all of the training delivered by the Faculty, we use blended learning to transform conceptual understanding into practitioner-based skills.
 This programme uses the latest techniques in restorative surgery whilst embracing the importance of aesthetics and a minimally invasive approach.
 Our courses are designed and run by renowned clinicians using evidence-based practice, so you can be assured that if you are a recent foundation dentist or an established general dental practitioner you will be able to immediately apply learning from the programme into your practice with confidence.

-This is a progressive programme, offering you the flexibility to adapt your learning to meet your needs and circumstances.
-The Diploma runs over two years, and provides comprehensive foundational learning in the first year, providing the tools to critically appreciate the theory of restorative and aesthetic dentistry.
-The Certificate in Restorative and Aesthetic Dentistry will be awarded on successful completion of year one.
-It will complement your work based practice through a series of activities that have been designed to embed the learning acquired in the attended units.
+Our programmes offer you the flexibility to adapt your learning to meet your needs and circumstances.In line with the latest Government restrictions we have redesigned the delivery of our postgraduate Certificate in Restorative and Aesthetic Dentistry, which provides comprehensive foundational learning using the tools to critically appreciate the theory of restorative and aesthetic dentistry.
+The Certificate will be delivered over a year and will complement your work based practice through a series of remote webinars and face- to -face regional tutorials that have been designed to embed the learning.

-- accepting restorative referrals
+- accepting restorative referrals- diploma year

-- advanced endodontics including apical surgery
+- advanced endodontics including apical surgery- diploma year

-- occlusal reorganisation and splint therapy
+- occlusal reorganisation and splint therapy- certificate year

 NEXT: more about the course